Stuff you wanted to know, and weren’t afraid to ask

 The issue of universal identity is complex, and should not be defined within a messaging protocol.
 If a separate universal identity system is widely adopted, TMTP servers could accept a universal identity string as a user registration credential.

 Does TMTP provide end-to-end encryption (E2EE)?

-Not yet, but it’s likely.
-E2EE wouldn’t be the default, as there are legitimate reasons why a TMTP site would need to analyze or archive traffic among its members.
-And as mnm is motivated by the cybercrime crisis, the author is concerned about the benefits of encryption to bad actors.
+Not yet, but it’s planned.
+E2EE wouldn’t be the default for all TMTP sites, as there are legitimate reasons why a site would need to analyze or archive traffic among its members.

 Why doesn’t TMTP offer federation between servers?